Dutch National Ballet presents

 Don Quichotte and Sancho Panza

-As in 2014, the characters Don Quichotte and Sancho Panza will be performed by Peter Faber and Frans Schraven: while Theatre, TV and film actor Peter Faber will play the role of Don Quichotte, actor, dancer, choreographer and singer Frans Schraven takes on the role of Sancho Panza.
-These same roles both played in 2008-2009 in the musical 'Man van La Mancha'.
+The characters Don Quichotte and Sancho Panza will be performed by Nicolas Rapaic and Frans Schraven: while ex-dancer of the Dutch National Ballet, Nicolas Rapaic, will play the role of Don Quichotte, actor, dancer, choreographer and singer Frans Schraven takes on the role of Sancho Panza.

 Marius Petipa and

 Set and costume design

 Don Quixote de la Mancha - the novel by Cervantes

 Last year marked the four-hundredth anniversary of the death of Miguel de Cervantes Saavedra (1547-1616).
 The Spanish author’s reputation as the founder of the modern novel was established with Don Quixote de la Mancha, the story of the ingenious nobleman.
 Generations of writers and thinkers took inspiration from the adventures of the knight errant and his squire, as did many famous painters, graphic artists, theatre makers and composers.